Each can run only one Streaming pipeline. Each Streaming pipeline requires a new installation.

 - Keep resources in the same Google Cloud region.
 Note that all resources and services may not be available in all regions; it is recommended you research your desired region in advance.

-Check agent status
+Check streaming runner status

 -

-- Running: The agent is connected and available for running Streaming pipelines, or is connected and already running a Streaming pipeline.
+- Running: The is connected and available for running Streaming pipelines, or is connected and already running a Streaming pipeline.

-- Stopped: The agent has been stopped.
+- Stopped: The has been stopped.